shreyas-girjapure/Salesforce/Triggers/TriggerConcepts.md

 ```
 all the records will be prevented from further DML , in this case from insertion
 ## Can trigger's have static members ?
 Can we access trigger's static members from outside trigger ?
+## What are best practices for triggers ?
 ## What is order of execution ?
 In Salesforce, the order of execution for triggers follows a specific sequence.
 Here's an overview of the trigger order of execution: